Indiana Pacers: 2010–2012: The arrival of Paul George and Danny Granger's final years

-2011–2014: Championship aspirations

 The Pacers named Vogel their permanent head coach on July 7, 2011.
 They acquired George Hill from the San Antonio Spurs on draft night.
-After the lockout, and losing Mike Dunleavy Jr. to free–agency, the Pacers signed former two-time All-Star power forward David West to a two-year deal.
+After the lockout, and losing Mike Dunleavy Jr. to free agency, the Pacers signed former two-time All-Star power forward David West to a two-year deal.
 These new players contributed to the Pacers' record of 21–12 at the All-Star break.
 The Pacers acquired another key piece in Leandro Barbosa from the Toronto Raptors at the trade deadline, mid-season.

 At the end of the 2011–12 season, the team, led in scoring by Danny Granger, clinched the playoffs as the third seed in the Eastern Conference.
 They finished with a 42–24 record, their best record since their 2003–04 season.
-On May 8, 2012, the Pacers defeated the Orlando Magic 105–87 to win their first playoff series since 2005 and would go on to play the Miami Heat in the Eastern Conference Semifinals.
+On May 8, 2012, the Pacers defeated the Orlando Magic 105–87 to win their first playoff series since 2005 and would go on to play the Miami Heat in the Eastern Conference semifinals.
 On May 15, 2012, they defeated Miami to tie the second-round series at 1–1.
 On May 17, they again beat Miami 94–75 to take the series lead 2–1.
-However, despite a hard-fought series between the two, the Heat won Game 6 to close the series at 4–2.
+However, despite a hard-fought series between the two, the Heat won game 6 to close the series at 4–2.

-Back–to–back Eastern Conference Finals appearances

 The following season, Granger was sidelined by a knee injury and managed only to play five games.
 Granger made his return during the 2013–14 season; however, he failed to regain his form of the previous seasons.
 Granger was then traded to the Philadelphia 76ers for wing Evan Turner and forward Lavoy Allen in a swap that took place approximately 30 minutes before the trade deadline.